MicrosoftDocs/quantum-docs/articles/concepts-circuits.md

 ## Quantum circuit diagram conventions

 In a circuit diagram, each solid line depicts a qubit, or more generally, a qubit register.
 By convention, the top line is qubit register $0$ and the remainder are labeled sequentially.

-3Operations are represented by *quantum gates*.
+Operations are represented by *quantum gates*.
 The term quantum gate is analogous to classical logic gates.
 Gates acting on one or more qubit registers are denoted as a box.
 For example, the symbol

 :::image type="content" source="media\2.svg" alt-text="Symbol for a Hadamard operation acting on a single-qubit register.":::